 #1-: Dead fish

-Dead fish is by far the most common cause of a smelly tank, especially if the odor is strong enough that you can smell in the air.
+Dead fish is by far the most common cause of a smelly tank, especially if the odor is strong enough that you can smell it in the air.
 Unfortunately, it may be several days following the fish passing before you realize something isn’t right with your aquatic environment!

 This can happen especially in larger aquariums with lots of fish where dead fish is difficult to notice.
 If fish die in the aquarium and remain unnoticed, their body starts to decompose.
 After that, body fat, proteins, and off-gas will come out from decomposed dead fish.